Smart Coupons

 One campaign structure.

-Two scalable activation models.
+Three scalable activation configurations.

 Model 1 — Pan‑European multi‑retail activation